Find flights

 Loyalty programs, miles & credit cards

-JAL’s frequent flyer program is known as Mileage Bank.
-It’s attractive for travelers who live in Japan or who primarily or exclusively fly JAL, but a clunky online dashboard and limited customer service in English limit its utility for overseas foreign travelers.
+JAL’s frequent flyer program is known as JAL Mileage Bank (JMB).
+It’s attractive for travelers who live in Japan or primarily fly JAL, but a clunky online dashboard and limited English customer service limit its utility for overseas travelers.
+My main strategy is booking JAL travel through oneworld partner programs instead.
+American Airlines AAdvantage members can redeem miles for award travel on Japan Airlines, including First and Business Class cabins, subject to availability.

-Another award travel sweet spot is using American Airlines AAdvantage or British Airways Executive Club to book JAL domestic flights.
-This often costs just a few thousand miles and a few dollars in taxes and fees, and can save you a lot of money compared to paying for domestic flights outright.
+Another sweet spot is using American Airlines AAdvantage or British Airways Executive Club miles to book JAL domestic flights as part of the oneworld alliance network.
+It often costs just a few thousand miles and a couple of dollars in taxes, which can save you a ton of money compared to paying cash.

 Credit cards